vukani-dev/improvement-roll/READMEv1.3.md

 There is already a pre-generated category available called **General**

+## Updating from version 1.2.x

+**First off, export all categories to ensure you wont lose anything!**

+With version 1.3 there is a change from `time` to `minutes`.
+Rolling is governed by that and the new `timeRange` variable set in advanced settings (which is default to 2).
+This makes category creation more flexible as you no longer need to adhear to the strict time ranges that were there before.

+However, if you have categories with tasks that are still using `time` there may be some unforseen effects from updating to v1.3+.
+In general this is what you can do to roll those older categories over:

+- In the app edit the category's tasks.
+Each task will have a blank input for minutes.
+Set the appropriate minutes for each task and save the category
+- You can also export your categories, edit the `time` attribute to `minutes`, set the appropriate minutes, Reset the data on the app (found in adv settings), and import them back into the app.

+Go [HERE](https://github.com/vukani-dev/improvement-roll/tree/main/READMEv1.2) for docs on the older version.

 ### Simple Example:
 Say you want to get in shape but are too lazy to commit to a program.
 You can create a Category called **Fitness**.